 Are you interested in being a Peer Mentor?

-The success of our Peer Mentor program depends on outstanding Blue Jays who are willing to volunteer their time to welcome incoming students to our nest.
-Candidates for our Peer Mentor program must go through an application process.
-Those who are selected must undergo training, and they are expected to attend Summer Orientation and Fall Orientation.
+The success of our Peer Mentor program depends on outstanding Blue Jays who are excited about welcoming new students to our nest.
+Candidates must go through an application process.
+Those who are selected must participate in training (spring semester, June, and August), and they are expected to attend June Orientation and August Orientation.
 They must also commit time to their peer students throughout the entire fall semester.

 Come to an information session during the fall semester to learn more.